 This Loser Is You: According to Word of God, Jericho's tendency toward prolifically murderous rampages is a (very, very dark) parody of Western RPG player characters, who tend to rack up an improbable body count over the course of things.

-Title Drop: Taken Up to Eleven.
-The name of the main character and the story are one in the same.
-Just look at this name for the amount of times the name Jericho is dropped.
+Title Drop: The name of the main character and the story are one in the same.
+Oddly, Jericho is rarely referred to by name.

 Walking the Earth: Jericho, literally.
 He's walked across the entire world, and the story begins during the most recent new land he's exploring.
 But it's justified, sorta, by the fact that Jericho's doing it because an unseen angel is telling him to do it, and thus to fight evil.
 Jericho leans on this when he says, “It was my God-given duty as a Teutscher to do this, I resolved.”